JimTravisGoog/bigquery-reverse-geolocation/Docker-README.md

 cp resources/setup.yaml /tmp/creds/
 </pre>

-This script will create a BigQuery dataset,copy the test data into /tmp/creds/data and a template setup.yaml file into /tmp/creds
+This script will create a BigQuery dataset, copy the test data into /tmp/creds/data and copy a template setup.yaml file into /tmp/creds

 4.Set the setup bash script to be executable and run it